Rocky43007/phoenix/README.md

 ## 📝 License

 This is a disaster relief project - use it to save lives.
+(So, MIT)

 ## 🤝 Contributing